Travel to the Netherlands during Covid-19: What you need to know before you go - KRDO

 Visitors from other countries not deemed very high risk (with a variant of concern) can enter the Netherlands.

-Destinations outside the EU considered as “very high risk” are: Afghanistan, Anguilla, Antigua and Barbuda, Bangladesh, Belize, Bermuda, Botswana, Brazil, Costa Rica, Cuba, Dominica, Eswatini, French Guiana, French Polynesia, Georgia, Grenada, Guadeloupe, Guyana, Haiti, India, Indonesia, Israel, Kosovo, Lesotho, Malaysia, Martinique, Mongolia, Montenegro, Myanmar, Nepal, Pakistan, Palestinian territories, Philippines, St. Kitts and Nevis, St. Lucia, Serbia, Seychelles, Somalia, Sri Lanka, Suriname, Thailand, United Kingdom, United States and Venezuela.
+Destinations outside the EU considered as “very high risk” are: Afghanistan, Anguilla, Antigua and Barbuda, Barbados, Bangladesh, Belize, Bermuda, Botswana, Brazil, Brunei, Costa Rica, Cuba, Dominica, Eswatini, French Guiana, French Polynesia, Georgia, Grenada, Guyana, Haiti, India, Israel, Lesotho, Malaysia, Martinique, Mongolia, Montenegro, Myanmar, Nepal, Pakistan, Palestinian territories, Philippines, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Serbia, Seychelles, Somalia, Sri Lanka, Suriname, Thailand, United Kingdom, United States and Venezuela.

 Vaccinated travelers arriving from countries deemed as “very high risk” will need to provide proof of vaccination and a negative PCR test result before being permitted to travel to the Netherlands.